momochi000/typewar/README.md

 if you type abcd, all 3 fragments should activate.
 As soon as you type f, the first fragment should deactivate (go back to 'live') and the 2 final ones should have abcdf as completed, but instead will only have abcd still complete.
+Thought: could this be solved the same as the previous problem, by duping one of the arrays?
 #### REFACTOR: Remove all convenience methods from NPC entity backbone model
 Calls should only be made on the actual crafty entity
 #### Gather stats on player typing.